obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 outdated: false
 replacement_url: ""
 ---
-# Crash Course: Create Virtual Agents for Whatsapp with Vonage AI Studio!
+# Crash Course: Create Virtual Agents for WhatsApp with Vonage AI Studio!

 Companies are increasingly looking at expanding the number of channels through which they communicate and keep in touch with customers.
 To help businesses meet the diverse communication needs of their client base, Vonage AI has begun to prioritize multi-channel offerings with their virtual assistants.